kikoas1995/kikoas1995.github.io/_posts/2020-08-20-From-XXE-OOB-to-NTLM-thief.md

 %exfiltrate;
 ```

 Notice that I tried to retrieve a windows file.
-This is because in the responses of the webapp, I saw it was running a IIS.
+This is because in the header responses of the webapp, I saw it was running a IIS.
 Okay, so now we just need to make the request while hosting a rogue web server in port 80 and...

 ```